 Available expertise

 The gamma-ray astrophysics group at IFAE has led the design, construction, technical operation, and scientific activity of the latest generations of ground-based Imaging Atmospheric Cherenkov Telescopes (IACT).
 The group is one of the founding members of the Collaboration operating the MAGIC Telescopes, for which it provided several key hardware, software, and data management resources.
 It is also leading the construction and commissioning of the Large-Sized Telescopes (LSTs) of the next-generation CTAO.
-IFAE’s gamma-ray group has been consistently involved in the development of reconstruction and analysis software for IACTS, and a contributor – in synergy with the Port D’informaciò Cientifica (PIC), to the processing and management of both MAGIC and LSTs data.
+IFAE’s gamma-ray group has been consistently involved in the development of reconstruction and analysis software for IACTS, and a contributor, in synergy with the Port D’informaciò Cientifica (PIC), to the processing and management of both MAGIC and LSTs data.

 IFAE participates in the Astrophysics Centre for Multimessenger studies in Europe (ACME) as one of the nodes of the expertise center in high-energy and very-high-energy gamma-ray astronomy (JCE-GaHE/VHE).
-Within the framework of ACME, IFAE is committed to provide transnational and virtual access (TNA and VA) to VHE (E > 100 GeV) gamma-ray data from the MAGIC telescopes.
+Within the framework of ACME, IFAE is committed to providing transnational and virtual access (TNA and VA) to VHE (E > 100 GeV) gamma-ray data from the MAGIC telescopes.
 In addition to the access to the MAGIC data, IFAE offers – through tutorials, hands-on sessions, and mentoring – the tools necessary for their analysis and interpretation.
 More specifically, our institute offers:

 • access to over two decades of MAGIC observational data.
 These will be provided in a high-level standardized data format compatible with open-source analysis tools such as Gammapy, thus facilitating seamless integration into multi-messenger workflows;